Built

 Event Layer Portable event families, challenge cohorts, and binary/continuous acute stress models.

-portable eventacute stressseparate stack
+portable eventacute stressdependency check

 Open layer